waldophotos/kafka-avro/README.md

     * `grunt release:major` for major number jump.

 ## Release History
+- **3.0.1**, *19 Sep 2019*
+    - Adds support avro namespaces
+    - Fixing shouldFailWhenSchemaIsMissing property
+    - Reimplementing  `RecordNameStrategy`(io.confluent.kafka.serializers.subject.RecordNameStrategy) and `TopicRecordNameStrategy`(io.confluent.kafka.serializers.subject.TopicRecordNameStrategy) to use
+    `__schemaName` and using `constructor().name()` as a fallback.
+Using `__schemaName` will allow defining namespaces and is more reliable then constructor name which sometimes can be `lost` during transpiling or minimizing.
+    To use this future you need to define `__schemaName` property on your objects
 - **3.0.0**, *19 Sep 2019*
     - Adds support for `RecordNameStrategy`(io.confluent.kafka.serializers.subject.RecordNameStrategy) and `TopicRecordNameStrategy`(io.confluent.kafka.serializers.subject.TopicRecordNameStrategy)
 schema subject name strategy.
 The purpose of the new strategies is to allow to put several event types in the same kafka topic (https://www.confluent.io/blog/put-several-event-types-kafka-topic) (by [pleszczy](github.com/pleszczy))